 I have long admired Linda; she gives so much to the gluten-free community.
 From delicious gluten-free recipes to thought-provoking discussion posts to her weekly recipe roundup, Gluten-Free Wednesdays, Linda and her blog are a valued resource for the gluten-free.
-So I was especially delighted to meet Linda in person at the General Mills Gluten-Free Bloggers Summit last month.
+So I was especially delighted to meet Linda in person at a bloggers’ summit last month.
 And, she was even more wonderful in person.
-Here’s a short bio of Linda and then her story.
+Here’s a short bio of Linda and then her story, in her words.

 Linda, a former elementary school teacher, is now a stay-at-home mom who home schools two of her three teenage boys.
-She shares gluten-free recipes and information on her blog, The Gluten-Free Homemaker.
+She shares gluten-free recipes and information on her blog, Gluten-Free Homemaker.

 It’s a privilege to be able to share my story here at gluten free easily (gfe).
 If you have read Shirley’s blog much at all, you know that she is an important and encouraging voice in the gluten-free community.
 I highly respect her, and I so enjoyed meeting her last month at General Mills.